xica/heroku-buildpack-scipy/README.md

 It appears that SciPy does not work with a NumPy that is a different version from what it was compiled against.
 I will fix this in the near future.
+If this is something that you want to see, let me know by adding a GitHub issue so that I can prioritize it.

 Usage
 -----